Welcome to the Department of Pesticide Regulation

 Reference: Sections 12980 and 12981, Food and Agricultural Code.

-(a) Whenever employees are working as field workers in a treated field, the employer shall display at the worksite, a copy of a completed written Hazard Communication Information for Employees Working in Fields (Pesticide Safety Information Series leaflet A-9).
-In the event that fieldworkers gather at a central location prior to transportation to the worksite, the Pesticide Safety Information Series leaflet A-9 may instead be displayed at that central location.
+(a) Whenever employees are working as fieldworkers in a treated field, the employer shall display at the worksite and all permanent decontamination facilities and decontamination facilities servicing 11 or more fieldworkers, a copy of a completed written Hazard Communication Information for Employees Working in Fields (Pesticide Safety Information Series leaflet A-9).
+Any changes to the name, address, or telephone number of the facility providing emergency medical care must be updated on the Pesticide Information Series leaflet A-9 within 24 hours of the change.
+In the event that fieldworkers gather at a central location prior to transportation to the worksite, the Pesticide Safety Information Series leaflet A-9, required to be at the worksite, may instead be displayed at that central location.
 Pesticide Safety Information Series leaflet A-9 shall be written by the department in English and Spanish.
 Upon request, the employer shall read to the requesting employee, in a language understandable to that employee, Pesticide Safety Information Series leaflet A-9.
-Pesticide Safety Information Series leaflets are available from the department.
+Pesticide Safety Information Series leaflets are available from the Department.

 (b) The operator of the property shall maintain in a central location at the workplace accessible to employees, including the employees of labor contractors, who enter a treated field, the following:

-(2) A Material Safety Data Sheet (MSDS), as specified in Title 8, California Code of Regulations, Section 5194, for each pesticide listed in the pesticide use records referred to in subsection (b)(1).
-If the MSDS is not provided by the registrant of a pesticide, the operator of the property shall:
+(2) a Safety Data Sheets (SDS), as specified in Title 8, California Code of Regulations, section 5194, for each pesticide listed in the pesticide use records referred to in subsection (b)(1).
+If the SDS is not provided by the registrant of a pesticide, the operator of the property shall:

-(A) Within seven working days of a request for a MSDS from an employee, employee representative or employee's physician, make written inquiry to the registrant of the pesticide, asking that a MSDS be sent to the operator of the property.
-If the operator of the property has made a written inquiry within the last twelve months as to whether the pesticide is subject to the requirement for a MSDS or the operator of the property has made a written inquiry within the last six months requesting new, revised or later information on the MSDS, the operator of the property need not make additional written inquiry.
-A copy of the written inquiry shall immediately be sent to the person requesting the MSDS;
+(A) within 7 working days of a request for a SDS from an employee, employee representative or employee's physician, make written inquiry to the registrant of the pesticide, asking that a SDS be sent to the operator of the property.
+If the operator of the property has made a written inquiry within the last 12 months as to whether the pesticide is subject to the requirement for a SDS or the operator of the property has made a written inquiry within the last 6 months requesting new, revised or later information on the SDS, the operator of the property need not make additional written inquiry.
+A copy of the written inquiry shall immediately be sent to the person requesting the SDS;

-(B) Notify the requester of the availability of the MSDS or provide a copy of the MSDS to the requester within fifteen days of receipt of the MSDS from the registrant; and
+(B) notify the requester of the availability of the SDS or provide a copy of the SDS to the requester within 15 days of receipt of the SDS from the registrant; and

-(C) If a response has not been received from the registrant within twenty-five working days of the date the inquiry was made, send the department a copy of the inquiry with a notation that no response has been received.
-The operator of the property is not precluded from obtaining and providing the MSDS utilizing other more expedient methods in lieu of those provided in this subsection.
+(C) if a response has not been received from the registrant within 25 working days of the date the inquiry was made, send the department a copy of the inquiry with a notation that no response has been received.
+The operator of the property is not precluded from obtaining and providing the SDS utilizing other more expedient methods in lieu of those provided in this subsection.

 (d) The operator of the property shall provide, upon request of his or her employee, an employee of a labor contractor, employee representative, or an employee's physician, access to any records, documents and information required to be maintained by this chapter.
-Access shall be granted as soon as possible and not to exceed forty-eight hours from the date of the request.
+Access shall be granted as soon as possible and not to exceed 48 hours from the date of the request.
+A request from an employee representative must be in writing and contain the following:

 6761.1.
 Application-Specific Information for Fieldworkers.